Hezbollah asserts role in Lebanon's coronavirus fight

 “The level of preparation is the same (as war) but the goals are different,” said Fadllalah.

-Other parties - Sunni, Christian and Druze - have pulled together similar initiatives such as sanitizing public spaces, distributing food to the needy and awareness raising.
+Other parties - Sunni, Christian and Druze - have pulled together similar initiatives such as sanitising public spaces, distributing food to the needy and awareness raising.

 The Shi’ite Amal Movement, led by Parliament Speaker Nabih Berri, is involved in parts of Hezbollah’s campaign as well as its own.
 Berri ordered the government to pay arrears to municipal councils to help them cope with local outbreaks.